truenas/documentation/content/SCALETutorials/Virtualization/_index.md

 {{< /hint >}}

 {{< expand "Installing Debian OS Example" "v" >}}
-Upload the Debian <file>.iso</file> to the TrueNAS system and attached to the VM as a CD-ROM device.
+Upload the Debian <file>.iso</file> to the TrueNAS system and attach it to the VM as a CD-ROM device.
 This example uses Debian 12 and basic configuration recommendations.
 Modify settings as needed to suit your use case.

 1. Click **Virtualization**, then **ADD** to use the VM wizard.
-   The table below lists settings used in this example.
+   The table below lists the settings used in this example.

    {{< trueimage src="/images/SCALE/Virtualization/ScaleDebianVMOsSystem.png" alt="Add Debian VM" id="Add Debian VM" >}}